RobertHennings/BachelorThesis/README.md

        width=250"/>
 </p>

-The computed delat △ 𝛾t is regressed on its previous value △ 𝛾t-1 and on the previous value of the scaled time series (𝑚t/𝑚1)*𝛾t-1:
+The computed delta △ 𝛾t is regressed on its previous value △ 𝛾t-1 and on the previous value of the scaled time series (𝑚t/𝑚1)*𝛾t-1:

 <p align="center">
   <img src="https://github.com/RobertHennings/BachelorThesis/blob/main/Figures/Delta.png"